-Broad Objective Specific Responsible Office Proposed Tasks or Individual Timeline To sensitize the Guam Seek support from the President Fall community-at-large with Governor through semester the Middle College meetings with Czar for 2017 concept Education and other through cabinet level officials Spring 2018
+Broad Objective Specific Responsible Office Proposed

+Tasks or Individual Timeline

+To sensitize the Guam Seek support from the President Fall

+community-at-large with Governor through semester

+the Middle College meetings with Czar for 2017

+concept Education and other through

+- cabinet level officials Spring 2018

+Establish initial President, Fall

+collaborative talks with Vice President for semester

+the Superintendent of Academic Affairs, 2017

+the Guam Department of Deans through

+Education Spring 2018

+Seek community President, Fall

+support through Vice President for semester

+meetings with Guam Academic Affairs, 2017

+Chamber of Commerce, Deans through

+elected officials (e.g., Spring 2018

+mayors), selected

+industry executives (e.g.

+Docomo, GTA

+Teleguam, etc.) as well

+as non-profit groups

+(e.g. Westcare,

+Sanctuary, etc.)
-Establish initial collaborative talks with the Superintendent of the Guam Department of Education Seek community support through meetings with Guam Chamber of Commerce, elected officials (e.g., mayors), selected industry executives (e.g. Docomo, GTA Teleguam, etc.) as well as non-profit groups (e.g. Westcare, Sanctuary, etc.) President, Vice President for Academic Affairs, Deans President, Vice President for Academic Affairs, Deans Fall semester 2017 through Spring 2018 Fall semester 2017 through Spring 2018 To secure buy-in of the Middle College concept from the 34 th Guam Legislature for future budget and funding purposes Meet with individual senators to provide broad context for the plan to establish a GCC Middle College; include Middle College concept in budget testimony in June 2017 so that senators are informed a year in advance President June through December 2017 To provide Facts and Figures about Middle Colleges in the US to all college stakeholders, potential partners and island citizens Schedule an interview with a local TV station to disseminate the GCC plan to establish a Middle College in the near future, as well as to provide factual information about existing Middle Colleges in the U.S. mainland.
-President June 2017 To develop the framework of a GCC Middle College using seven (7) key components, as follows: President's Management Team, to include 2 VPs, 2 Deans, 2 Assistant Directors, HR Administrator, PIO, Fall 2017 through Spring 2018

-(1)Curriculum & VPAA, Deans
+To secure buy-in of the Meet with individual President June

+Middle College concept senators to provide through

+from the 34 th Guam broad context for the December

+Legislature for future plan to establish a GCC 2017

+budget and funding Middle College; include

+purposes Middle College concept

+in budget testimony in

+June 2017 so that senators are informed a year in advance To provide Facts and Figures about Middle Colleges in the US to all college stakeholders, potential partners and island citizens Schedule an interview with a local TV station to disseminate the GCC plan to establish a Middle College in the near future, as well as to provide factual information about existing Middle Colleges in the U.S. mainland.
+President June 2017 To develop the framework of a GCC Middle College using seven (7) key components, as follows: President's Management Team, to include 2 VPs, 2 Deans, 2 Assistant Directors, HR Administrator, PIO, Fall 2017 through Spring 2018 (1)Curriculum & Program Development VPAA, Deans (2) Funding President, VP Finance &Administration (3) Room Utilization Deans (4) Faculty VPAA, Deans (5) Student Recruitment and Selection Assistant DirectorsAdmissions & Registration, Communications & Promotion Develop and finalize Memorandum of Understanding (MOUs) with K-12, non-profit organizations and industry partners President, VPAA Implement the Middle College pilot at GCC with a first cohort of students entering Grade 9 VPAA, Deans Fall 2018 through Spring 2019 Evaluate the first year pilot experience and Assistant Director, Assessment, End of Spring 2019
-VI AA, Dealis

-Program Development (2) Funding President, VP

-(2) Funding Finance

-&Administration

-(2) D II(ii 4;

-(3) Room Utilization Deans

-(4) Faculty VPAA, Deans

-(5) Student Recruitment Assistant Directors

-and Selection Admissions &

-Registration,

-Communications

-& Promotion

-Develop and finalize President, VPAA

-Memorandum of

-Understanding (MOUs)

-with K-12, non-profit

-organizations and

-industry partners

-Implement the Middle VPAA, Deans Fall 2018

-College pilot at GCC through

-with a first cohort of Spring 2019

-students entering Grade 9

-Evaluate the first year Assistant Director, End of

-pilot experience and Assessment, Spring 2019

 make improvements, as Institutional

 deemed necessary.
 Effectiveness and

+deemed necessary.
 Research (AIER);

 Institutional

-Researcher (IR)
+Consta Conda 10 and add Researcher (IR) E-11 2010

 Create Grade 10 and add VPAA, Deans, in Fall 2019

 another cohort of students collaboration with through

 to enter Grade 9 Department Chairs Spring 2020

 Create Grade 11, VPAA, Deans, in Fall 2020

 maintain Grade 10 and collaboration with through

 add another cohort of Department Chairs Spring 2021

-students to enter Grade 9 1 1 0
+students to enter Grade 9

 Create Grade 12, VPAA, Deans, in Fall 2021

 maintain Grades 11 & 10 collaboration with through

 and add another cohort of Department Chairs Spring 2022

-students to enter Grade 9 ·F 1 6
+students to enter Grade 9 1 1 0

 Celebrate the graduation Logistics and Spring

 of the first cohort of GCC arrangements via 2022/ May

 Middle College students the offices of the or June

-Registrar and the 2022
+Windare Conege students Registrar and the 2022

-VPAA
+VPAA 2022

-41177

 Do annual evaluations of Assistant Director, Spring

 the GCC Middle College Assessment, 2019,

+Assessment, Institutional ·

-(in 2019, 2020, 2021, Institutional Spring
+(in 2019, 2020, 2021, 2022) via surveys and Effectiveness and Spring

-2022) via surveys and Effectiveness and 2020,
+2022) via surveys and 2020,

 focus groups to monitor Research (AIER); Spring

 the achievement of the Institutional 2021,

 goals of the GCC Middle Researcher (IR) Spring 2022

 College

 Report Middle College President

 enrollment and other

 relevant information to

 the Guam Legislature

 during annual budget

 hearings

 Implement annual President, VPAA

-improvements to the
+improvements to the ,

 GCC Middle College

 based on stakeholders'

 input

+mpat